openworld42/openworld42/README.md

 I am a senior systems architekt & SW engineer (self-employed, not looking for a job), strong supporter of Open Source/Linux/Java, and an open world.
+I am a senior systems architekt & SW engineer (self-employed, not looking for a job/project), using almost any computer language (preferred: Java/OpenJDK), and have been working for many small and big companies (Austria, Europe, US).
+Unix user from the very beginning (receiver of the first SysV source in Europe), Linux user since the late 90ties, Open Source / Open content enthusiast.

 - 📫 How to reach me: github@silberbauer.xyz